DanielStochel/educationalproject4/README.md

 ![](https://github.com/DanielStochel/Todo-app/blob/master/public/react-app.png)

 ## Application Todo-app
-Its an application to create, delete, edit tasks
-Heres the link to demo:
+It's an todo-app, You can create, delete, edit tasks.
+The project has been tested with JEST Heres the link to demo:
 ## https://todotasks-29a98.firebaseapp.com/